 - nausea or vomiting

 Symptoms develop anywhere from over a few days of use to weeks of using e-cigarettes.
 If you have recently used an e-cigarette or vaping product and you have symptoms like these, see your healthcare provider.

-Until an exact cause of the illness has been determined, the national Centers for Disease Control and Prevention (CDC) recommends the following actions:
+The latest national and state findings suggest that products containing THC that were obtained from informal sources (friends, family, online, in-person dealer, etc.) are linked to most of the lung illness cases and play a major role in the outbreak.
+However, until an exact cause of the illness has been determined, the national Centers for Disease Control and Prevention (CDC) recommends the following actions:

 Mississippi Healthcare Providers are asked to report any cases of severe pulmonary disease with no clear cause and a history of e-cigarette product use within the past 90 days to MSDH at 601-576-7725.
 Reporting of cases helps MSDH and the CDC determine more about the cause of these pulmonary illnesses.